-The customer acquisition cost for ABC Company over the last year is calculated as follows:
+The CAC for ABC Company over the last year is calculated as follows:

 Importance of Customer Acquisition Cost

-Customer acquisition cost is a key business metric that many businesses and investors look at.
-In fact, many companies end up failing due to not being able to understand fully their customer acquisition cost.
+CAC is a key business metric that many businesses and investors look at.
+In fact, many companies end up failing due to not fully understanding their customer acquisition cost.

 1. Improving return on investment

-Understanding customer acquisition cost is crucial to analyzing marketing return on investment.
+Understanding the cost to acquire new customers is crucial to analyzing marketing return on investment.
 For example, consider a company that uses several channels to acquire customers:

 By using CAC, a company is able to determine the most cost-effective way to acquire customers.
-In the table above, we can see that Social Media provides the lowest customer acquisition cost while Social Events cost the most.
-A company presented with the data may look more into social media marketing to generate more customers.
+In the table above, we can see that Social Media provides the lowest acquisition cost while Social Events cost the most.
+A company presented with this data may consider using social media marketing more to generate more customers.

 2. Improving profitability and profit margin

-Understanding customer acquisition cost provides a business with the ability to fully analyze the value per customer and improve their profit margins.
+Understanding its CAC provides a business with the ability to fully analyze the value per customer and improve its profit margins.
 For example, assume that the value of each customer to a business is $60.